The University of Manchester

 2022 - present

 I am currently a lecturer in textile & fashion technology, based in Fashion Business Technology, part of the Department of Materials at The University of Manchester.

 I studied as an undergraduate at the University of Leeds gaining a BSc(Hons) in Textile Chemistry.
 After a period of time in industry (over 15 years!)
 I went to MMU and gained my MSc in Clothing Product Development.

-My current academic role enables me to be involved in many of the programmes in the department, undergraduate, Masters and PhD, supporting students in their learning of basic textile technology all the way through to cutting edge developments and live industry briefs.
+My academic role at MMU enabled me to be involved in many of the programmes in the department, undergraduate, Masters and PhD, supporting students in their learning of basic textile technology all the way through to cutting edge developments and live industry briefs.

 I am a Senior Fellow of the Higher Education Academy and use my industrial experience to enhance my academic practice.
 I am experienced in many areas of teaching, learning and assessment, developing inclusivity and widening participation through my own continuous professional development.
 I am particularly interested in the virtual learning environment and how this can be used to enhance the learning experience whilst driving academic quality standards forward.